 G/T Awareness Week

-This week was created to increase awareness and encourage support of gifted education in Texas.
+Join TAGT for G/T Awareness Week: April 1-5, 2019!G/T Awareness Week was created to increase awareness and encourage support of gifted education in Texas.
 Through online community discussions and social media posts, parents, educators, and advocates come together to celebrate giftedness.
-All throughout the week, TAGT will push out information and created conversations to dispel myths and provide a deeper understanding of the purpose of gifted education.
+All throughout the week, TAGT will push out information and create conversations to dispel myths and provide a deeper understanding of the purpose of gifted education.

-- Tuesday, September 25: Parents Day: Join us for a free Parent Webinar, Find parent resources on TAGT's social media, Learn how parents can get more involved
+- Tuesday, April 2: Parenting Gifted Kids: Join us for a free Parent Webinar, Find parent resources on TAGT's social media, Learn how parents can get more involved

-- Wednesday, September 26: This Is #whyGT: Learn about the students who rely on G/T programs throughout the year
+- Wednesday, April 3: #whyGT Stories: Learn about the students who rely on G/T programs throughout the year

-- Thursday, September 27: G/T Awareness Day: #whyGT: Follow TAGT and other advocates as we share facts, resources, and more about G/T and why it's needed in our schools.
+- Thursday, April 4: #whyGT Matters: Follow TAGT and other advocates as we share facts, resources, and more about G/T and why it's needed in our schools.
 Join #gtchat on Twitter at 7 p.m.
-CST to discuss strategies for advocacy!
+CST

 We invite you to follow along, share your story, and advocate for gifted education!

-Like us on Facebook and Twitter and follow #whyGT, #gtday, and #TAGT
+Like us on Facebook and Twitter and follow #whyGT, #gtweek, and #TAGT

 Resources for G/T Awareness Day: